evellynsc/ditto-test/README.md

 # ditto-test

 - Using pgsql db driver
-- Using auth from Laravel
+- Using auth scaffold from Laravel